aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D22

+Went back and rediscovered some styling concepts in the CSS lessons.
+Played around with linear-gradient background and creating shapes with CSS.
+Updated a couple things on Tribute Page Project.

 ### R1D21

 Updated personal portfolio project to meet all user story requirements.
 Updated resume and created development branch for live personal portfolio.